 A dead heat is basically a result that can’t be separated.
 This is where two or more selections finish in a tie for first and both selections are deemed to be winners.
 In football, this is probably most common with the leading goal scorer market, where two or more players in the same league or competition are tied on the same number of goals.
 This would be referred to as a dead heat.

-However, the bookmaker can’t pay out on bets for both of them as winners as they would make huge losses – we’ve written articles already on how they work margins into their prices to guarantee profits – and so the dead heat rules come into play.
+However, the bookmaker can’t pay out on bets for both of them as winners as they would make huge losses – we’ve written articles already on how they work margins into their prices to always come out on top – and so the dead heat rules come into play.

 What are the Dead Heat Rules and How do They Work?